-Sometimes there are repairs and maintenance that need to be done before the property can be rented out again.
+Sometimes, repairs and maintenance need to be done before the property can be rented out again.

 You can use leverage (borrowing to buy) when you purchase an asset with someone else’s money.
 In most cases, it is the bank’s money.